BroadcomMFD/cobol-dialect-template/README.md

 ## Sample Code

 The example extension provides support for several custom statements.
-For more information, see the extension's readme file in the VS Code extensions menu, or in (/clients).
+For more information, see the extension's readme file in the VS Code extensions menu, or in the **client/example-dialect-support** folder of this git repository.

 Use the following sample code to test the functionalities of the example dialect add-on: